What styles of yoga do you teach?

 Now back to Twisting Peacock Yoga (TPY) …

-Hot power and power yoga are strong, vigorous styles of yoga from the ashtanga lineage.
+If you see the above names in the title of your class youre in for some breathe with movement.
 These classes are different every time, with sequencing selected from a wide range of poses.

-We finish with a short Savasana to reset and rejuvenate the body, and when you do get back to those stressful things, they often don’t seem quite so bad.
+We finish with a Savasana to reset and rejuvenate the body.

 SUITABLE FOR: Hot power and power yoga classes are available for all levels; however, we do advise completing at least 2–3 months of regular yoga practice first, or attending our 6-week beginner course.